‘Friends’ Originally Had Seven Main Characters, Here’s Why ‘Pat The Cop’ Was Dropped

 “The writers made a good-faith attempt, even casting the role, but hated the resulting script so much that they pleaded with NBC to drop the idea,” Austerlitz wrote in Generation Friends.
 “If only NBC would kill Pat the Cop, they promised, they would give their six protagonists parents in notable supporting roles, and find older guest stars to attract a more mature audience.”

-With Pat the Cop out, Friends did routinely feature older characters such as neighbor Mr. Heckles (Larry Hankin), Ross and Monica’s parents, Jack and Judy Gellar (Elliott Gould, Christina Pickles) and Monica’s older boyfriend, Dr. Richard Burke (played by Tom Selleck).
+With Pat the Cop out, Friends did routinely feature older characters such as neighbor Mr. Heckles (Larry Hankin), Ross and Monica’s parents, Jack and Judy Geller (Elliott Gould, Christina Pickles) and Monica’s older boyfriend, Dr. Richard Burke (played by Tom Selleck).

-While older stars may not have jived with the young ensemble cast, over Friends 10-year run, several recurring characters were often thought of as the “seventh” friend, including Central Perk worker Gunther (James Michael Taylor) and Phoebe’s future husband Mike Hannigan (Paul Rudd).
+While older stars may not have jived with the young ensemble cast, over Friends’ 10-year run, several recurring characters were often thought of as the “seventh” friend, including Central Park worker Gunther (James Michael Taylor) and Phoebe’s future husband Mike Hannigan (Paul Rudd).